-Application : Applied.
+Application : Applied

+Explanation on : All Directors attended the 50 th Annual General Meeting of the Company

+application of the held on 31 October 2019 to engage directly with shareholders and be

+practice accountable for their stewardship of the Company.

+-

-Explanation on : application of the practice All Directors are committed to attend General Meetings of the Company, which are scheduled in advance, save for unforeseeable circumstances.
-The Chair of Board Committees are aware of their respective scope of responsibilities and will respond to questions addressed to them at General Meetings.
+The Chair of Board Committees are aware of their respective scope of

+responsibilities and will respond to questions addressed to them at

+General Meetings.

+- Constanting of

-Explanation for : departure
+Explanation for :

+departure •

+dopartaro

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are ro quired to complete the columns below.
+Non-large companies are

+encouraged to complete ,

+encouraged to complete un e Columns below.

+Magazira

-Measure :
+Measure ٠

 Timeframe :